About the Federal Reserve Bank of St. Louis

 The St. Louis Fed supervises financial institutions in our region by assessing the soundness of their assets and operations; the effectiveness of their risk management practices; and their compliance with laws and regulations governing activities and consumer protection.
 We collect and verify data from financial institutions to ensure an accurate accounting of their conditions, as well as the money and reserves in the banking system.
 We also ensure adequate liquidity in financial markets.

-We advance economic equity, community development and fair access to credit.
+We promote community development and fair access to credit.

 We provide payment services to financial institutions and support the U.S. Treasury's financial operations.